-Through this activity, CTPS provides integral direct support for all CTPS projects and functions.
+Through this activity, CTPS provides integral, direct support for all CTPS projects and functions.
+For more information on MBTA-funded work and the Safe Streets and Roads for All grant work, please refer to Appendix A.

 IT Equipment

 IT needs are included in the CTPS Three-Year Plan for IT Resource Development.
 The three-year plan includes hardware and software that are considered major reinvestments or that cost more than \$5,000 per single item.